bringyourownideas/silverstripe-maintenance/README.md

 and present them as a report in the CMS under `admin/reports`.

-In order to get information about potential updates to these modules, we recommend the installation of two additional modules.
+In order to get information about potential updates to these modules, we recommend the installation of the following additional module:

 - [bringyourownideas/silverstripe-composer-update-checker](https://github.com/bringyourownideas/silverstripe-composer-update-checker) checks for available updates of dependencies